Cost to Build a Custom Home in Toronto?

 York$370 – $400

-Cost to Build Custom v/s Detached Homes
+Cost to Build Custom v/s Detached Homes in Toronto

 The type of home you plan to build has a significant impact on the total cost.
 A standard detached production home will generally cost less than a custom home, which is tailored to unique architectural plans and design specifications.